SylvainGa/Flashlight/README.md

 WARNING: Keeping the backlight on will drain the battery and according to Garmin, an AMOLED display could get burn in damage if it stays on for too long (https://developer.garmin.com/connect-iq/core-topics/getting-the-users-attention/#Flashlight), so use sporadically and at your own risk.

 ## Changelog
-V1.6.0 Adds the following
+V1.6.0 This version now has parameters (settable from your phone ConnectIQ app) to configure the flashlight
-- The ability to select flashlight or screen on those that also have a flashlight
+- Setting to select flashlight, screen or both for those devices that also have a flashlight
-- Setting to limit the power usage of the screen backlight
+- Setting to limit the power usage of the screen backlight.
+- Setting to replace the previous method to add a delay before launching.
+Defaults to 1000 msec (1 second).
+Acceptable range is from 0 (disables the delay) to 2000 (2 seconds delay).
+See description for update 1.40 for details.
 - Compiled with CIQ 6.4.2 since 7.x has issues with custom complications

 V1.5.4 Removed devices that do not support the Storage module and shouldn't have been included in the first place.
 This module was implemented in CIQ 2.4.0, so it's really old watches that are dropped, unfortunately, These are: the first VívoActive, the Forerunner 230/235/630/920XT, the D2 Bravo/Titanium, The Fēnix 3/Fēnix 3 HR/Tactix Bravo/Quatix 3 and the Oregon 7 Series.